leifeggenfellner/GameOfLifeJava/README.md

 ## Authors

-This implementation of Conway's Game of Life was created by [Your Name Here].
+This implementation of Conway's Game of Life was created by Leif Eggenfellner.